sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-explained.md

 #### 3.9.1.
 Problem Description

-- IT teams require to do forecasting instead of be given a budget to manage.
+- IT teams require to do forecasting instead of being given a budget to manage.
 Forecasting is based on expected projects (some committed, some estimated, some only talked about).
 Forecasting leads to a lot of guesses and anxiety over how much a particular team can commit to.
 Some directors will be risk averse and only forecast to what has been committed, others will take on risks and forecast what is believed will eventually materialize as a project.